Artsruni dynasty: Name

 The name Artsruni contains the ending -uni, which is widespread in old Armenian family names.
 The early Armenian historian Movses Khorenatsi derives the name from artsui (արծուի, alt. artsiv).
 He implies that the Artsrunis carried standards with eagles on them (Note: Armen Petrosyan interprets this as meaning that the Artsrunis were the standard bearers of the Armenian king.) and makes reference to a legend from Hadamakert (the center of the Artsrunis' home district of Aghbak) in which a bird protects a sleeping boy from the rain and sun; this is presumed to be a legend about the Artsrunis' ancestor (Sanasar, according to Manuk Abeghian) involving an eagle.
 James Russell notes that the eagle was a totemic animal for the Artsrunis and connects the dynasty's name with Urartian Arṣibini, which is attested as the name of an Urartian king's horse and may derive from Armenian artsui.
 (Note: Russell treats the Armenian word as a borrowing from an Urartian word, although it is only attested in Urartian as a horse's name and is interpreted to mean eagle because of its similarity to artsui.
 Martirosyan and Robert Beekes consider artsui to be a native Armenian word, while Calvert Watkins, following Charles de Lamberterie, considers it an Iranian borrowing.)
 On this basis, Russell suggests that the Artsrunis may have had Urartian ancestors.

-Hrach Martirosyan writes that this connection of Artsruni with artsui is "is quite attractive as far as the mythical context [surrounding the Artsrunis] is concerned" but is unlikely to be a true etymology.
+Hrach Martirosyan writes that this connection of Artsruni with artsui is "quite attractive as far as the mythical context [surrounding the Artsrunis] is concerned" but is unlikely to be a true etymology.
 He instead proposes that Artsruni is a patronymic deriving from an unattested name *Arcr-ēš, meaning "having swift horses".